CCIG-Champalimaud/metadata-classification/README.md

 *In `src/msc/get_feature_parquet.py`*

-The extraction of metadata values from each DICOM series, which can be run as a command line utility - `python -m src.msc.entrypoints.get_feature_parquet --input_dir <PATH TO DICOM DATASET> --pattern '*dcm' --n_workers 8 --output_path <OUTPUT PATH>` - producing a parquet file with all the metadata values for each DICOM series.
+The extraction of metadata values from each DICOM series, which can be run as a command line utility - `msc_feature_extraction --input_dir <PATH TO DICOM DATASET> --pattern '*dcm' --n_workers 8 --output_path <OUTPUT PATH>` - producing a parquet file with all the metadata values for each DICOM series.
 It is possible to extract two feature types and these are specified using `--feature_types`:

 * `metadata`: extracts standard DICOM metadata values
 * `image` extracts features retrieved from the pixel array of each individual series